-Anirvan DasGupta, IIT Kharagpur

-So, the boundary conditions therefore, complete the description of the system, and they are used for determination of the constants of the spatial integration; now these boundary conditions are of two types.
+So the boundary condition, therefore, complete the description of the system and they are used for the determination of the constants of this spatial integration.

-(Refer Slide Time: 22:33)

 Types of boundary conditions:

 - Geometric or essential b.c.
 Fixed by geometry - Dynamic or natural b.c.
-Force/moment condition moment, mostly in a in a string it will be force.
-So, in the dynamic boundary condition on natural boundary condition is a result of some force condition on the string.
-(Refer Slide Time: 23:13)
+Force/moment condition

-Anirvan DasGupta, IIT Kharagpur The first type is known as the geometric or essential boundary condition, such boundary conditions are fixed by geometry of the problem, and the second is the dynamic on natural boundary condition, which comes because of some condition on the force or
+Now this boundary conditions are of two types, the first type is known as the geometric of essential boundary condition, such boundary conditions are fixed by geometry of the problem.
+The second is the dynamic or natural boundary condition which comes because of some condition on the force or moment, mostly in a string it will be force.
+So the dynamic boundary condition or natural boundary condition is a result of some force condition on the string.
+So let us look at some examples.

-So, let us look at some examples.
-So, this shows a taut string which I drew before; now immediately...
-So this is the uniform taut string.
+So this shows the taut string which I drew before.
+Now immediately, so this is a uniform taut string.